 Parking at Cedar Point is $20/vehicle or $30/preferred parking.

 Before the monsters come out to play, kids get to enjoy some some not-so-scary fun with tamer ghoulies and ghosties, and some unique Halloween-themed attractions.

-“Cedar Point is already a wonderful getaway for families, but during HalloWeekends, there is so much more to experience,” Bacni says. “(During the Tricks and Treat Fall Fest), there are family activities that aren’t typically seen at an amusement park, like trick-or-treating, a foam party, kid-friendly mazes and more.”
+“Cedar Point is already a wonderful getaway for families, but during HalloWeekends, there is so much more to experience,” Williams says.
+During the day, “there are family activities that aren’t typically seen at an amusement park, like trick-or-treating, a foam party, kid-friendly mazes and more.”

-Among these kid-friendly attractions happening at Cedar Point HalloWeekends are the Buccaneer Game Show, Howlin’ Hay Maze, Trick And Treats Challenge Course and the ever-popular Magical House on Boo Hill, among others.
+Among these kid-friendly attractions happening at Cedar Point HalloWeekends is the Crazy Corn Box, Howlin’ Hay Maze, Monstrous Mummy Pit and Magical House on Boo Hill, among others.
 You’ll even find fun activities including crafts, a costume contest and Halloween-themed eats.

-Plus, you’ll find some ghoulish effects on some of the kid-friendly rides.
+Plus, some ghoulish effects on some of the kid-friendly rides.

-During the twilight hours and into the night, the not-so-friendly monsters come out to play, in the outdoor fright zones and indoor haunted houses open during the “Haunt” at Cedar Point HalloWeekends.
+During the twilight hours and into the night, the not-so-friendly monsters come out to play, in the outdoor “Scare Zones” and indoor haunted houses open during the “Haunt” at Cedar Point HalloWeekends.

 During Haunt, choose from six terrifying walk-through outdoor attractions, including Banished (on Frontier Trail), Blood on the Bayou (on Frontier Trail), Cornstalkers 2.0: Revenge of the Pumpkin Heads (on Frontier Trail), Cut Throat Cove (near Maverick), Harvest Fear (on Frontier Trail) and Tombstone Terror-tory (in Frontier Town).
 New this year is Clown: Death Metal Tour.

 Plus, there’s five haunted mazes: Bloodbath, Fearground Freakshow, Hexed: Black Magic, Slaughterhouse, and The Haunting of Eerie Estate, which are scattered throughout the park.

 The park also lights up at night with theming and animatronics that complete the thoroughly spooky vibe, but if you’re not into all of that you can always purchase a no-boo necklace, which will keep the monsters at bay.